Skip to main content

 Step 3: Add Applicants

-Now it's time to first add applicants to the Interview Portal, then to the mock session.
+Now it's time to add applicants to the Interview Portal, then to the mock session.

-1. In the Program Portal, place at least two applicants into an interview-related phase.
-This process adds them to the Interview Portal.
+1. In the Program Portal, send at least two applicants to the Interview Portal.

 • Take note of the applicant email addresses – you'll use those to log in as the applicant during the actual mock interview.

-2. In the Interview Portal, add two applicants to the mock interview session
+2. In the Interview Portal, move them into the Invited & Ready for Scheduling status, then add them to the mock interview session

 Step 4: Finalize the Schedule